Find Affordable College Courses

 Glen Ellyn, IL

-A rank of #2 on this year’s list means College of DuPage is a great place for allied health and medical assisting services students working on their associate degree.
+The in-demand associate degree programs at College of DuPage helped the school earn the #2 place on this year’s ranking of the most popular allied health and medical assisting services schools in Illinois.
 Located in the suburb of Glen Ellyn, COD is a public college with a fairly large student population.

 Women make up 75% of the medical assisting majors at the school.